michael1788/virtual_libraries/README.md

 *I have never used a terminal, nor do I know what Git really is.
 What should I do?*
-If your goal is just to use our project to generate molecules, then we suggest that you use the release we made on Code Ocean (*TODO* when manuscript accepted).
+If your goal is just to use our project to generate molecules, then we suggest that you use the release we made on Code Ocean (https://doi.org/10.24433/CO.0753661.v1).
 There, you have the possibility to run the code without having to install anything.

 *Can I use this code if I work with Windows*?